- Step 1: Adopt the Right Frame of Mind

 Planche Lean Hold

 The Planche Lean is not for everyone.
 Planches are some of the most difficult exercises in Calisthenics, ever.
-They look so easy, but for the human body to assume and hold the Planche position, literally every muscle in our body has to be tensed up.
+They look so easy, but for the human body to assume and hold the Planche position, literally every muscle in our body must be tensed up.
 Any weak link will be exposed immediately and cause you to fail.
-But, Planches can be done with no equipment at all and they look absolutely awesome.
+But Planches can be done with no equipment at all, and they look absolutely awesome.

 Calf Raise